 Old cars, like old bones, don’t much like winter.
 It’s cold, wet, icy and generally not that pleasant.
-Classic cars like to be off the road and in a garage, preferrably heated, and, to be honest, their owners are probably quite happy with that too.
+Classic cars like to be off the road and in a garage, preferably heated.

 The reasons will be obvious to anyone who has persevered and driven their classic car through the winter.
 Old cars have erratic heaters, and they lack ABS and traction control.
-They don’t have electronic ignition.
-They mist up at the earliest opportunity.
-They rust.
+They don’t have electronic ignition, they mist up at the earliest opportunity, and they rust.
 Back in the 60s and 70s when these cars were new, their first owners thought nothing of wrapping the radiator in tin foil to keep the frost at bay, but that’s a long way from reality for today’s motorists!

 Of course, on or about the day when temperatures dip into single figures, every classic car-related blog, magazine and self-appointed pundit rushes out their annual list of advice on laying up your car.
 The Great Escape Cars list is a little different because our cars work for a living, so we have to follow the advice we give.

 Here is our list of top tips for helping your classic car survive the winter months.
 It isn’t exhaustive but covers the main, simple and cost-effective ways to help your car survive winter.

 Tip 1: Keep Your Classic Car Dry